Sydney Ure Smith: Business

 Artistic expression to him was never more than a pleasant pastime; his real passion lay in harnessing technology to reproduce the works of others.
 In 1916 he founded a syndicate with Bertram Stevens and Charles Lloyd Jones to publish Art in Australia, and in the same year he founded the commercial art studio and advertising firm Smith and Julius with Harry Julius, specialising in high quality artwork for prestigious clients such as Dunlop and Berlei.
-They employed such prominent Sydney artists as James Muir Auld, Fred Britton, Frank Burdett, Harold Cazneaux, Albert Collins (who was a director from 1916–51), Roy de Maistre, Adrian Feint, George Frederick Lawrence, Percival Leason, John Passmore, Lloyd Rees, Bill Sparrow and Roland Wakelin.
+They employed such prominent Sydney artists as James Muir Auld, Fred Britton, Frank Burdett, Harold Cazneaux, Albert Collins (who was a director 1916–51), Roy de Maistre, Adrian Feint, George Frederick Lawrence, Percy Leason, John Passmore, Lloyd Rees, Bill Sparrow and Roland Wakelin.
 After 1923 he ceased active involvement with the company.

 He founded magazine The Home, published monthly from February 1920–42, in the mould of Harper's Bazaar, Vogue and Vanity Fair.

 He founded Ure Smith Pty.
-Ltd. in 1939, initially to publish Australian National Journal (quarterly, 1939–47).
+Ltd. in 1939, initially to publish Australia: National Journal (quarterly, then monthly, 1939–47).
 He edited books on J. J. Hilder, Arthur Streeton, Blamire Young, Hans Heysen, Norman Lindsay, Elioth Gruner, Margaret Preston, George Lambert, Douglas Annand, Francis Lymburner and William Dobell.

-He also published the Australian Art Annual (of which only one issue appeared, in 1939) and an occasional survey with the title Present Day Art in Australia (1943; 1945; 1949).
+He also published the Australian Art Annual (of which only one issue appeared, in 1939) and several books in the Present Day Art in Australia Series (1946).

 When Sydney Ure Smith died in 1949, his son Sam Ure-Smith took over the management of the firm.

 The latter published a number of book series including the Ure Smith Miniature Series and the Walkabout Pocketbooks.
 In 1957 he published John O'Grady's book They're a Weird Mob (published under the pseudonym of Nino Culotta), which became a bestseller.
 Beginning in May 1963 he published the periodical Art & Australia which was the successor to his father's magazine Art in Australia, and is still in print.
 In 1964 he established the paperback reprint imprint Humorbooks, with titles by Australian and foreign authors.

+In 1965 the Ure Smith firm was acquired by Horwitz and in 1972 Paul Hamlyn bought Ure Smith from Horwitz.